-Billy Beane (Brad Pitt) has some great players with his Oakland Athletics (or A's in the parlance of sports): with Johnny Damon and Jason Giambi on his roster, the A's make it to the American League Division playoffs against the mighty (and heavily financed) New York Yankees.
-We start with the A's coming short...in short, they lose.
-Not only do they lose the game (and the chance to go on to the World Series), but they also lose their star players: both Damon and Giambi go for greener pastures.
+Billy Beane (Brad Pitt) has some great players with his Oakland Athletics; with Johnny Damon and Jason Giambi on his roster, the A's make it to the American League Division playoffs against the mighty and better financed New York Yankees.
+We start with the A's coming up short.
+Not only do they lose the game and the chance to go on to the World Series, but they also lose their star players with both Damon and Giambi going out for greener pastures.

 With a low roster and the smallest budget in baseball, Beane knows he won't be able to buy expensive players.
 While on a trip to Cleveland to see about trading players, he comes across Peter Brand (Jonah Hill), a Yale economics grad who has faith in statistics.
 More specifically, a belief that a good team can be had with a small budget by crunching the numbers of underused and undervalued players, measuring their statistics (averages, number of hits and runs) and by combining them, come out with a winning team.
 Beane is highly intrigued by this idea, and with it a chance to both shake up how things are done and perhaps to get a winning team.

 Beane charges full-steam ahead, with only Brand on his side.
-His decision to get unorthodox players based not on their looks or their popularity but based solely on the numbers horrifies just around everyone on the A's recruiting board.
-The A's manager Art Howe (Phillip Seymour Hoffmann) thinks the idea is idiotic and won't play the team Beane champions, instead going with the ones he thinks will win the games.
+His decision to get unorthodox players based not on the way they've done their drafting before (such as a player's looks or popularity) but based solely on the numbers horrifies just around everyone on the A's recruiting board.
+The A's manager Art Howe (Phillip Seymour Hoffman) thinks the idea is idiotic and won't play the team Beane champions, instead going with the ones he thinks will win the games.

-Coupled with all this are scenes from Beane's private life: both his relationship with his daughter (along with his ex-wife and her new husband--a non-baseball watcher) and from his past as a prospective baseball phenom who gave up a scholarship to Stanford for a chance to play in the Majors only to find his pro ball career coming to an ignoble end.
+Coupled with all this are scenes from Beane's private life: both his relationship with his daughter and his ex-wife and her new husband, a non-baseball watcher, and from his past as a prospective baseball phenom who gave up a scholarship to Stanford for a chance to play in the Majors only to find his pro ball career coming to an ignoble end.

 Hoffmann has a small role, but he makes the most of it.
 He also maintains great control, but his Howe makes it clear he doesn't see things the way Beane and Brand do, so he does as he thinks right.
 Jonah Hill moves away from his schlub-comic persona to be a remarkably quiet schlub, a person who is slightly insecure among all the athletes but who has full confidence in his numbers.
 Granted, oftentimes he appears to just be staring, but at least he's not trying to make us laugh, so that's a plus.

-Steven Zaillian and Aaron Sorkin (both Oscar winners in the adapted screenplay category) adapted Michael Lewis' nonfiction book (with story by Stan Chervin) and did a great job in translating it by focusing less on the actual results of the games and more on the human drama.
+Steven Zaillian and Aaron Sorkin adapted Michael Lewis' nonfiction book (with story by Stan Chervin) and did a great job in translating it by focusing less on the actual results of the games and more on the human drama.
 You have this team made up of the likes of David Justice (Stephen Bishop) a player once a big star but whose age is seen as a handicap and who is looking for one last shot, and Scott Hatterberg (Chris Pratt) another player dismissed but who sees in the A's a chance to rise to a great one.